Nripen03835/Virtual-Career-Advisor-through-AI/README.md

 How to Use:
 1. Run the following commend in the terminal
    --> Python app.py
 2. Run the index.html file as live server.

+This project is a Team Project:
+Members:
+->Nripen Kumar
+->Rajat Kumar
+->Yashasvi Goyal
+->Amit